millicentli/sketchy-v2/README.md

 # Generating Photorealistic Images from Sketches using GANs
 In this project, we experiment with using GAN models to generate photorealistic images from simple black-and-white sketches.
 The pix2pix and CycleGAN papers (described below) inspired us to use GAN models to approach this problem.
 We tried both a conditional GAN and a CycleGAN model to see how the results would compare.
-We were able to achieve **___ accuracy/loss blah blah numbers** when generating these images.

 **VIDEO GOES HERE**